Esposito Spent Six Seasons On Smith's Staff At Minnesota

 No. 25 Oklahoma vs. Texas Tech from the United Spirit Arena

-Esposito is not only reuniting with Smith, but with region.
-He served as the head coach at Angelo State for eight seasons (1998-06).
+He is not only reuniting with Smith, but with region.
+He served as the head coach at Angelo State University for eight seasons (1998-06).

 Esposito spent six seasons on Smith's staff in Minnesota as the Director of Basketball Operations.
 While in Minnesota, he handled all administrative duties of the Golden Gopher basketball program and coordinated all aspects of the Tubby Smith Basketball Camps and Clinics.